 Married couples facing problems in their relationship can consider working with a counselor to help resolve their conflict.
 Through couple therapy, each party can air their concerns and address issues with the aid of a mediator who is especially equipped to handle such situations.
 As pointed out by Marriage Like New: Therapy for Couples website, sitting down with your partner to learn better ways to communicate your point of view can do a lot to resolve conflicts and rebuild trust.
 Snyder typically helps her clients through teaching couples how to manage their stress responses and avoid the common ‘fight or flight’ reaction, then coaching them with new communication techniques.
 She emphasizes, however, that these methods are only effective when both parties are willing to work on rebuilding their relationship.
 If one partner is ambivalent or is closed-off about the whole process, there’s little chance of any progress.

 Snyder also emphasizes that certain marital issues can’t be solved through couple therapy.
 Again, it will depend on how much you and your partner are willing to find a resolution for the problems that you are facing.
 She also points out that issues involving violence or abuse are best brought to the attention of authorities and are dealt with through anger management and other similar individual counseling.

 If you and your partner come to a realization that staying together and maintaining your relationship is no longer a realistic or desirable option, it may be time to decide on several legal options.
-According to the website of The Law Office of Kirker Davis, pursuing divorce, nullity, or legal separation can help distraught couples move on with their lives.
+Pursuing divorce, nullity, or legal separation can help distraught couples move on with their lives.
 Going through any of these proceedings can definitely be tense and stressful, so it’s best to have a support network that can help you through the process.
 Likewise, it would also be advisable to have a qualified and experience family law attorney to guide you through whatever complicated legalities you may encounter.